Curriculum and Conferences

 Residents meet individually with the program director at least twice annually to discuss their professional development.

 Each resident, supported by departmental funds, may attend one national or regional medical meeting during their residency.
+Additional financial support is available to residents who have had posters and abstracts accepted at national meetings.

 Residents attend a departmental postgraduate conference that is presented each year.
 Held in the fall, it is a general program in obstetrics and gynecology attended by approximately 200 physicians from Iowa and surrounding states.
 Fourth year residents present their research project at this conference.